roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor is Blackmailed Ch.
-05 ****** bydawn1958© Harv and BJ watched from the booth, as Dean hit the dance floor.
+Harv and BJ watched from the booth, as Dean hit the dance floor.
 They could see their buddy's hands roaming over Kerri's body and it was evident that she struggled to keep Dean at bay.
 It was hard to see exactly what was happening, as the floor was very crowded and the lighting was quite dim, but they were positive that the groping exposed some pearly white skin.

  Both onlookers noticed an instance or two where there appeared to be more skin than dress covering Kerri's sexy body, but the men really weren't sure of what they saw.
 The teacher was upset by Dean's offensive fondling right on the darkened dance floor and couldn't wait for the song to end.
 In a futile attempt to escape, Kerri headed for the relative safety of the booth, but Dean wouldn't allow her to leave the floor.